 The demands of the generation making up the majority of the workforce have significantly shifted in the last decade alone.
-Long gone are the days that telecommuting was bearable in the bustling city of Manila.
+Long gone are the days when telecommuting was bearable in the bustling city of Manila.
 Thankfully, along with that change came a myriad of jobs that can be done remotely.

 The dynamic of how teams work has shifted to less formal approaches that may involve more sticky notes and communal tables.
 More importantly, fueling productivity is no longer equivalent to sitting in cubicles working through nine to five.